Vyral/mary-peacock-recruiting/_posts/2019-04-22-stay-top-of-mind-with-leads-and-clients.md

 2\.
 Recognizing your clients’ birthdays, anniversaries, and other special dates.
 These touchpoints will be infrequent, perhaps two or three times a year, but they are impactful.
 Send greeting cards in the mail with a short, hand-written note inside.

 3\.
 Share community happenings.
 For example, a short email or social media message might say, “Hi Mary, just wanted to let you know the Summer Art Fair is next month on Saturday, June 5.
 There’s a lot going on in Lakeville over the next few weeks — I’ll keep you posted\!
-Hope all is well.”&nbsp;
+Hope all is well.”

 4\.
 Sharing real estate news and information.
 While you might be tempted to make this THE dominant topic, you probably care more about statistics and sales trends more than your audience does.

 Agents are hung up on stats because we use them to measure market activity.
-That doesn’t mean they’ll fascinate your leads or clients month after month.&nbsp;
+That doesn’t mean they’ll fascinate your leads or clients month after month.

 For example, if you’re making contact with your “hot” leads — people who plan to buy or sell a home in less than six months — by all means, educate them about market conditions\!

 But if you’re making contact with a prior client who just bought a home last year, it might be too early to start barking statistics at them.
-If local market values are on the rise, of course you can share that, but there’s a limit to how much it’s worth repeating.&nbsp;
+If local market values are on the rise, of course you can share that, but there’s a limit to how much it’s worth repeating.

 5\.
-Sharing do-it-yourself tips, home tips, and general consumer info. &nbsp;
+Sharing do-it-yourself tips, home tips, and general consumer info.

 6\.
 Mix and rotate your contact reasons and topics\!

 **Contact methods for staying top of mind:**

 Matching your contact methods with your leads and clients takes thought.
-There are a variety of contact methods, and certain touchpoints are more suitable for some topics than others. **You also must consider how your clients and leads prefer to receive contact.**&nbsp;
+There are a variety of contact methods, and certain touchpoints are more suitable for some topics than others. **You also must consider how your clients and leads prefer to receive contact.**

 You have many communication tools at your disposal, including: